-Total effort from longline vessels flagged to Japan, Taiwan, China and EU, Spain by five degree square grid for 2012 and 2013 are provided in Fig. 6, and total effort from purse seine vessels flagged to the EU and Seychelles (operating under flags of EU countries, Seychelles and other flags), and others, by five degree square grid and main fleets, for 2012 and 2013 are provided in Fig. 7.
+Total effort from longline vessels flagged to Japan, Taiwan, China and EU, Spain by five degree square grid in 2013 and 2014 are provided in Fig. 6, and total effort from purse seine vessels flagged to the EU and Seychelles (operating under flags of EU countries, Seychelles and other flags), and others, by five degree square grid and main fleets, for the years 2013 and 2014 are provided in Fig. 7.

 Fig. 6.
-Number of hooks set (millions) from longline vessels by five degree square grid and main fleets, for the years 2012 (left) and 2013 (right).
-Red line depicts the IOTC West and East areas.
-(Data as of October 2014)

-LLJP (light green): deep-freezing longliners from Japan

-LLTW (dark green): deep-freezing longliners from Taiwan, China

-SWLL (turquoise): swordfish longliners (Australia, EU, Mauritius, Seychelles and other fleets)

-FTLL (red) : fresh-tuna longliners (China, Taiwan, China and other fleets)

-OTLL (blue): Longliners from other fleets (includes Belize, China, Philippines, Seychelles, South Africa, Rep. of Korea and various other fleets)
+Number of hooks set (millions) from longline vessels by five degree square grid and main fleets, for the years 2013 (left) and 2014 (right) (data as of November 2015).
+LLJP (light green): deep-freezing longliners from Japan LLTW (dark green): deep-freezing longliners from Taiwan, China; SWLL (turquoise): swordfish longliners (Australia, EU, Mauritius, Seychelles and other fleets); FTLL (red) : fresh-tuna longliners (China, Taiwan, China and other fleets); OTLL (blue): Longliners from other fleets (includes Belize, China, Philippines, Seychelles, South Africa, Rep. of Korea and various other fleets).

 Fig. 7.
-Number of hours of fishing(Fhours in thousands: k) from purse seine vessels by 5 degree square grid and main fleets, for the years 2012 (left) and 2013 (right).
-Red line depicts the IOTC West and East areas.
-(Data as of October 2014)

-PS-EU (red): Industrial purse seiners monitored by the EU and Seychelles (operating under flags of EU countries, Seychelles and other flags)

-PS-OTHER (green): Industrial purse seiners from other fleets (includes Japan, Mauritius and purse seiners of Soviet origin) (excludes effort data for purse seiners of Iran and Thailand)
+Number of hours of fishing (Fhours) from purse seine vessels by 5 degree square grid and main fleets, for the years 2013 (left) and 2014 (right) (data as of November 2014).
+PS-EU (red): Industrial purse seiners monitored by the EU and Seychelles (operating under flags of EU countries, Seychelles and other flags); PS-OTHER (green): Industrial purse seiners from other fleets (includes Japan, Mauritius and purse seiners of Soviet origin) (excludes effort data for purse seiners of Iran and Thailand).